I can't believe how good this dip tastes!

 You may be wondering, "come on, what is she going to tell us?
 Something like...
 "Try this dip, it tastes bad!?
-It's her blog, of course she'll tell us it's the best dip ever."
-Well folks, let me just say the following, because I've wanted to for a while now: I do develop recipes that come out tasting mediocre or less than mediocre.
-Yes.
+It's her blog, of course, she'll tell us it's the best dip ever."
+Well, folks, let me just say the following: I do develop recipes that come out tasting mediocre or less than mediocre.
 However, I never post those.
 I only post the good stuff.
-Sometimes, I will make a dish that tastes really good, take pictures of it, and the pictures will come out looking horrible.
-(Not that the rest of my pictures are that professional looking.
-I know it, trust me.
-I am in desperate need of photography lessons.
-I've been looking into taking courses for years, but I've yet to take the plunge).
+Then, sometimes, I will make a dish that tastes really good, take pictures of it, and the pictures will come out looking horrible (not that the rest of my pictures are that professional looking).
 If my recipe is good and the pictures are bad, that post doesn't make it on the blog either.
 Case in point: I make a mean lobster and spaghetti.
 Took pictures of the dish on two different occasions, but both times the lobster looked as though it was going to jump out of the computer screen and attack somebody.
-Never posted it.
-I have plans to try photographing lobster and spaghetti again, next time I make it ... which will probably be soon, because that's one of my summer recipes.
-I hope this next time the lobster in my photographs will look a little more docile.
+I never posted it!
+I have plans to try photographing lobster and spaghetti again, next time I make it ...
+Just hoping this next time the lobster will look a little more docile.
 If so, there will be a lobster and spaghetti post on this blog.
 What I am trying to explain here is that when I tell you something tastes great, I mean it.
 I don't want to misrepresent myself when it comes to the content of this blog.
-Having gotten that rant out the way, let me get back to telling you about my white bean dip.
-A white bean dip made with white beans, feta, rosemary, Kalamata olives (use pitted olives- never put olive pits in the food processor).
+Having gotten that rant out the way, let me get back to telling you about my bean dip, a dip made with white beans, feta, rosemary, and pitted Kalamata olives!

 This recipe is fast to make.
 It took me about 20 minutes, and that included cleanup.
 Who doesn't love the dishwasher???
 The lemon can be easily grilled on the stove top, in a cast iron grill pan.
 No need to turn on the grill if you would rather not.